gnosisguild/permissions-starter-kit/README.md

 Applying permissions for the first time will create a new role.
 Subsequent applications will update the existing role, efficiently removing, updating, and adding permissions so that the role configuration on chain accurately reflects the permissions defined in code.

+### Use New Role 🚀

+Once applied, start using your role through [Zodiac Pilot](https://pilot.gnosisguild.org), our browser extension for streamlined Safe execution with support for roles and more complex account setups.

 ## Folder Structure and Conventions

 - [contracts.ts](./contracts.ts) – Lists all contracts that are used as targets in permissions